A Unifying Perspective on Non-Stationary Kernels for Deeper Gaussian Processes: Preliminaries

-where the covariance matrix $\mathbf{V}$ is used to describe measurement error arising from $\epsilon(\mathbf{x})$.
-Training the hyperparameters, extending the prior over latent function values at points of interest, marginalizing over $\mathbf{f}$, and conditioning on the data $\mathbf{y}$ yield the posterior PDF for the requested points \cite{williams2006gaussian}.
+where the covariance matrix $\mathbf{V}$ is used to describe measurement errors arising from $\epsilon(\mathbf{x})$.
+Training the hyperparameters, extending the prior over latent function values at points of interest, marginalizing over $\mathbf{f}$, and conditioning on the data $\mathbf{y}$ yield the posterior probability density function (PDF) for the requested points \cite{williams2006gaussian}.
 For example, for a Gaussian process with Gaussian likelihood, marginalization over $\mathbf{f}$ can be obtained in closed form

 where we suppress the implicit conditioning on the hyperparameters.
-Training the GP is done by maximizing the log marginal likelihood --- i.e., the log of Equation~\eqref{eq:margLik} taken as a function of the hyperparameters $h$ when the data $\mathbf{y}$ is given ---
+Training the GP can be done by maximizing the log marginal likelihood --- i.e., the log of Equation~\eqref{eq:margLik} taken as a function of the hyperparameters $h$ when the data $\mathbf{y}$ is given ---

 with respect to the hyperparameters $h$.
 After the hyperparameters are found, the posterior is defined as

 where $\pmb{\kappa}=k(\mathbf{x}_0,\mathbf{x}_j)$, $\pmb{\mathcal{K}}=k(\mathbf{x}_0,\mathbf{x}_0)$, and $\mathbf{m}_0$ is the prior mean function evaluated at the prediction points $\mathbf{x}_0$.
 If, in a Bayesian setting, we want to further incorporate uncertainties in the hyperparameters $h \in \Theta$, Equation~\eqref{eq:pred_distr} becomes